Abiud/Lingappan2023_Modulation_of_Recovery_pnd1_21_scRNASeq/README.md

 ## GEO
 [GSE237944](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE237944)

+## Docker
+A docker file is included.
+This image installs all the necessary packages and code to reproduce our results.

 ## Run Locally
 R 4.2.3 and the package renv is recommended so the user can replicate the resulsts in the publication.